 Organization: clear tasks and standardized processes

 As a next step, MRM by MARMIND® enables the operative implementation of pre-defined goals.
 All stakeholders within the company as well as external partners are integrated into the process and have access to all parts relevant to them.
 Deadlines, responsibilities, and to-do lists can be displayed transparently, as can the chronological interaction of all campaigns.
-Content can be centrally stored, used and managed, processes can be standardized and are easily accessible for all concerned.
+Content can be centrally stored, used, and managed, processes can be standardized, and are easily accessible for all concerned.

 Automation: efficient customer journey across all channels

 MRM applications not only focus on standardization but also on automation.
-As a partner of various specialists such as Dialogschmiede, IBM, etc. MARMIND® creates multi-channel customer journeys using drag and drop as well as automated campaigns.
+As a partner of various specialists, such as IBM, MARMIND® creates multi-channel customer journeys using drag and drop as well as automated campaigns.
 In coordination with integrated CRM systems, all the important touchpoints along the customer journey can be targeted with campaigns and relevant content – essential points are the customer approach, the opportunity to contact and register, the purchase as well as feedback.

 Monitoring: Analyzing and optimizing with AI

 Integration with Acoustic (IBM Watson) Marketing also enables MARMIND® to intelligently monitor and evaluate the previously created customer journeys.
-Which parts perform particularly well, where do customers drop off and for what reasons?
+Which parts perform particularly well, where do customers drop off, and for what reasons?
 Which customer journeys are the most used, which investments are most worthwhile?
 Intelligent data analysis tools provide a quick, comprehensive overview of all channels, enabling timely, cost-effective control and evaluation of all activities.